OHiddema/dierentuin/README.md

 - Randomly create n objects:
   50% change if it is a Bird-object / 50% chance if it is an Insect-object For each instance all their properties must also be created randomly.

+Step 3:
+- Use polymorhism; create a function in Animal that is implemented differently in Bird and Insect.
+Try to feed ALL animals with by calling a function.